francescabassi/webpack-tutorial/ALL-STEPS.md

 Configuration settings include:

-- `contentBase`: By default, the webpack-dev-server will serve the files in the root of the project.
+- `contentBase`: by default, the `webpack-dev-server` will serve the files in the root of the project.
 To serve files from a different folder you need to configure a specific content base.
-- `port`: Which port to use.
+- `port`: which port to use.
 If omitted, defaults to "8080".
-- `inline`: Set to "true" to insert a small client entry to the bundle to refresh the page on change.
+- `inline`: set to `true` to insert a small client entry to the bundle to refresh the page on change.
-- `historyApiFallback`: Useful during the development of single page applications that make use of the HTML5 history API.
-When set to "true", all requests to the webpack-dev-server that do not map to an existing asset will instead by routed straight to /, that is, the index.html file.
+- `historyApiFallback`: useful during the development of single page applications that make use of the HTML5 history API.
+When set to `true`, all requests to the `webpack-dev-server` that do not map to an existing asset will instead by routed straight to /, that is, the `index.html` file.
 - `open`: opens the url in default browser.

 **webpack.config.js**